tom99763/Imeplment-Q-learning-in-maze-/README.md

 training 10x10 maze: https://www.youtube.com/watch?v=y5RtA06udSE&feature=youtu.be

 # pretrin model
-You can use pretrain Q table to run maze,see test_result.py
+You can use pretrain Q table to run maze.
+See test_result.py